Pool Enclosure Buying Guide by CCSI International

 Between raking out leaves and dealing with pH imbalances caused by rain, weather is the single biggest factor affecting the maintenance of a pool.
 Have you ever wondered why indoor pools in gyms and hotels manage to stay so clean all the time, despite being used constantly by a rotating cast of people?
 The fact is that pools become contaminated more by the elements than they do through regular use.
 With a protective pool enclosure, you can spend less time cleaning, shocking and fussing over your pool, and more time actually swimming in it.

 Pool enclosures also mean no more worrying about bugs and debris clogging up your filtration system, no more rolling and unrolling a bulky cover every day, and no more expensive chemical treatments, cleaners or water quality consultations.
 If you’ve ever been frustrated by a pool that won’t stay clean, a small investment in a pool enclosure can be just the ticket to enjoying crystal-clear water all year long!

 Pool Enclosures Provide Privacy

 You can’t ignore the privacy pool enclosures will afford you and your family.
-If you live in a densely populated suburb or other residential area, a pool enclosure gives you the freedom to swim whenever you want without worrying about the prying eyes of your nearest neighbors.
+If you live in a densely populated suburb or other residential area, a pool enclosure gives you the freedom to swim whenever you want.
 Your home should be your sanctuary from the world — if you’re not enjoying your pool in complete comfort, you’re not using it to its full potential.